AhmedShoeb0/RandomPasswordGenerator/README.md

-About project:
+About the Project:
 -
-Random Password Generator is an application that allows user to generate strong passwords randomly that may contain alphabets, characters, digits or punctuation.
+Random Password Generator is an application that allows users to generate strong, random passwords.
+The passwords can include letters, numbers, symbols, and punctuation, providing high security for accounts and sensitive data.

 Features:
 -
--User can state the length of the password.
+- Allows the user to specify the length of the password.

--User has the ability to choose the combination of which the password could be generated.
+- Lets the user choose the types of characters to include (letters, numbers, symbols, etc.).

--User can copy the generated password easily to past it anywhere.
+- Features a user-friendly GUI for a smooth and intuitive experience.

--GUI is provided for better experience and ease of use.
+- Provides an easy way to copy the generated password for use elsewhere.